OberlinExCo/OberlinExCo.github.io/index.md

-<h2>What is ExCo?</h2>
+*What is ExCo?*

-<p>Oberlin ExCo is a 50 year-old organization that offers courses taken by over a thousand unique students each year.</p>
+Oberlin ExCo is a 50 year-old organization that offers courses taken by over a thousand unique students each year.

 Anyone, town or gown, can teach an ExCo, on whatever they are passionate about!
 When reviewing course applications, the ExCo Committee is subject-agnostic and solely considers applications based on the instructor’s commitment to the course, familiarity with the subject matter, and depth of thought when making the syllabus.